 By default, Dungbeetle is configured to run a server as an editor script in Unity.
 It is a demonstration server, not suitable for long-term projects, since it shuts down when you close Unity.
-Make sure to turn this off in the connection config.

 Also see config.asset.

 - Network port for Dungbeetle hosting.

 - Password required to grant clients the reporter privilege.